botengu/portfolio/_posts/2020-09-19-Stress-Lines.md

         <figcaption>Design space with boundary conditions and loads</figcaption>
     </div>
     <p class = "justify">
-    Once everything had been defined, the design space was discretized and the FEA code was run.
+    Once everything had been defined, the design space was discretized, and the FEA code was run.
 The code gave the Von Mises stresses values at all the different nodes.
-Those nodal values were used to interpolated the stress values over the entire domain.
+Those nodal values were used to interpolate the stress values over the entire domain.
     </p>
     <div class="w3-main w3-center" >
         <img src="/portfolio/assets/img/StressLines3.png" width="50%" height="50%">
         <figcaption>Colormap of the interpolated normalized Von Mises Stresses</figcaption>
     </div>
     <p class = "justify">
-    I was also able to obtain the principal stresses from the code and I have plotted the resulting stress field.
+     I also obtained the principal stresses from the code, and I have plotted the resulting stress field.
     </p>
     <div class="w3-main w3-center" >
         <img src="/portfolio/assets/img/StressLines1.png" width="50%" height="50%">
         <figcaption>Stress field</figcaption>
     </div>
     <p class = "justify">
-    The stress field was interpolated accross the whole domain.
-The advantage of having a stress field is that I can start from a random point, draw a segment in the direction given by the stress field at that starting point, this will lead me to another point, where I'll do the same thing (over a fixed number of iterations).
+    The stress field was interpolated across the whole domain.
+The advantage of having a stress field is that I can start from a random point, draw a segment in the direction given by the stress field at that starting point; this will lead me to another point, where I'll do the same thing (over a fixed number of iterations).
 I used some of the boundary points as starting points.
 The resulting lines were then smoothed using Bezier Curves.
     </p>
     <div class="w3-main w3-center" >
         <img src="/portfolio/assets/img/StressLines2.png" width="50%" height="50%">
         <figcaption>Stress lines</figcaption>
     </div>
     <p class = "justify">
-    The resulting lines have then be thickened, extruded and rendered using Rhino3D, Grasshopper3D and Blender.
+    The resulting lines have then be thickened, extruded, and rendered using Rhino3D, Grasshopper3D, and Blender.
     </p>
     <div class="w3-main w3-center" >
         <img src="/portfolio/assets/img/StressLines.png" width="50%" height="50%">